60kHz Atomic Clock Receiver V4 (WWVB, MSF, JJY60)

 Downloads and Documentation

-If you don’t want to develop your own code, you can find many projects online, using our receiver kit, like for example Bruce Hall’s perfectly documented WWVB Clock with TFT colour display:
+If you don’t want to develop your own code, you can find many projects online, using our receiver kit, like for example Bruce Hall’s perfectly documented WWVB Clock with TFT color display:

 Bruce Hall’s Atomic Clock Project Description, Instructions and Code on GitHub